SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.4/Cube_10.4.8.md

 <!-- MR 10.3.0 [CU17] / 10.4.0 [CU5] - FR 10.4.8 -->

-The following SLAnalytics features can now be enabled either for system-wide or for specific parameters.
+The following SLAnalytics features can now be enabled either system-wide or for specific parameters.

 - Trend icons
 - Behavioral anomaly detection